-The mandatory complex attribute boundingRectangle carries the sides of a bounding rectangle indicating the general area where the current information is located.
+The mandatory complex attribute boundingRectangle carries the sides of a bounding rectangle indicating the general area where the current information is located. <<above paragraphs need to be updated to reflect the latest variables and terminology>>

 Figure B.3 - Surface Current Metadata.